How to Install Paperless-ngx on a VPS

 With Paperless-ngx you can:

-• Search content effortlessly.
+• Search content with ease.

 When running on a server, Paperless-ngx can be accessed from any device as long as a browser is available.

-Reasons for installing on a VPS
+Reasons for Installing on a VPS

-Central access
+Central Access

-Data security
+Data Security

 Scalability

-• Computer with:
+• A computer with:

-Step 1: Rent a server
+Step 1: Rent a Server

-You can also look here for vouchers.
+You can also check for vouchers here.

 Netcup Control Panel

-Step 2: Rent a domain
+Step 2: Rent a Domain

-1. rent an additional domain
+1. Rent an additional domain

-2. rent a web hosting package with an inclusive domain
+2. Rent a web hosting package with an inclusive domain

-Step 3: Configure domain
+Step 3: Configure the Domain

-After you have rented the domain, you need to configure it.
-To do this, log into the CCP and click on β€œDomains”.
-Select your domain and click on β€œDNS”.
+After renting the domain, you need to configure it to point to your server.
+To do this, log into your domain provider’s CCP and navigate to your domain’s DNS settings.

 Netcup DNS

-Step 4: Reinstall server
+Step 4: Reinstall the Server

-You can now log in to the Server control panel and select your server.
-Under β€œMedia” and then β€œImages” you can select a new operating system.
-I recommend Ubuntu 22.04 LTS (updates until 2027).
+You can now log in to the server control panel and select your server.
+Under “Media” and then “Images” (or similar menu items), you can select a new operating system.
+I recommend Ubuntu 22.04 LTS (Long Term Support, updates until April 2027).

 Reinstall Netcup Server

-Step 5: Establish SSH connection
+Step 5: Establish an SSH Connection

-After the installation is complete, you can connect to your server via SSH.
+Once the installation is complete, you can connect to your server via SSH.
 We use VSCode for this.
-Install the Remote-SSH-Plugin and click on the icon in the bottom left corner.
-There you can select β€œRemote-SSH: Connect to Host…” and configure your SSH connection.
-The command ssh user@ip should also connect you.
+Install the Remote-SSH plugin and click the icon in the bottom left corner.
+There you can select “Remote-SSH: Connect to Host…” and configure your SSH connection.
+The command ssh username@your-server-ip (e.g. ssh myuser@123.45.67.89) in your local computer’s terminal should also connect you.

-sudo apt update
+sudo apt update && sudo apt upgrade -y

-Step 6: Install Docker and Docker-Compose
+Step 6: Install Docker and Docker Compose

 sudo apt-get install ca-certificates curl